TRSTN4/br4nch/docs/guides/errors.md

 ## MaximumPaintSlotsError

-This error occurs when more than four paint slots are used
+This error occurs when more than three paint slots are used

 **This error occurs in the following functions:**